 A letter is a letter is…

 Please reference as: Liz Stanley (2017) ‘A letter is a letter is…’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/curiosities/a-letter-is-a-letter-is/ and provide the paragraph number as appropriate when quoting.

-1. Is the photograph here one of a letter, albeit one which doesn’t begin by invoking the name of a single addressee? is it instead a deposition or (quasi)legal certification by virtue of its impressive seal and formal signature by a functionary? is it perhaps something different in kind from both of these?
-Or is it maybe a composite in having elements of both? or…?
+1. Is the photograph shown here one of a letter, albeit one which doesn’t begin by invoking the name of a single addressee? is it instead a deposition or (quasi)legal certification by virtue of its impressive seal and formal signature by a functionary?
+Is it perhaps something different in kind from both of these?
+Or is it maybe a composite in having elements of both?
+Or…?

 2. This document – and what kind of document it is remains a moot point – comes from the very large Forbes Family collection, located in the Transvaal Archives Repository, now a sub-section within the National Archives of South Africa, Pretoria.
 Many of the contents of this collection are straightforwardly letters, or bills, or lists, or share certificates, diaries and so on.
 But others of them, like this particular example, defy easy classification.